-Just south of North Park, in Grand County, is the intermontane basin called Middle Park where the Colorado River heads.
+Just south of North Park, in Grand County, is the intermontane basin called Middle Park, where the Colorado River heads.
 Some thin, impure lenticular coals occur in this basin in Paleocene strata of the same age and characteristics as the Coalmont Formation of North Park.
 These strata are called the Middle Park Formation, but are thought to be continuous with the Coalmont to the north.

-Very limited exploration has revealed no mineable seams of coal, but the possibility of appreciable resources exists in an area of about 270 square miles of the Middle Park Formation.
+Limited exploration has revealed no mineable seams of coal, but the possibility of appreciable resources exists in an area covering about 270 square miles.
 There is no satisfactory basis for an estimate of resources.
+No coal ever has been mined in Grand Country; however, it is believed that some exploratory work now is underway in the northern part of Middle Park, north of Kremmling.